-The Homestead Exemption is the primary source of property tax deductions on a home.
-This article addresses the Over 65 Tax Exemption and the Disabled Person Tax Exemption for counties in North Texas.
-Check out our Homestead Exemption page for details on the homestead property tax deduction.
-Be sure to also check out our After Closing for additional “to do” items after becoming a homeowner.
+The main source of property tax deductions on a home is the homestead exemption.
+Here, we talk about the Over 65 Tax Exemption and the Disabled Person Tax Exemption.
+Also, we focus mainly on the counties in North Texas.
+Check out our homestead exemption page to get more details on this tax deduction.
+Furthermore, check out our after closing page for next steps after buying a home.
+Lastly, as always contact the Mortgage Mark Team with any questions.

 Surviving Spouse of the 65 or Older Homeowner

-The surviving spouse would need to meet three conditions to keep the property tax deduction.
-First they would need to be age 55 or older at the time of the spouse’s death.
-Second, the surviving spouse must live in and own the home.
+In the event the spouse over 65 dies, their surviving spouse may continue to receive the property tax deduction.
+However to do so, the surviving spouse must meet three conditions.
+First of all, they would need to be age 55 or older at the time of the spouse’s death.
+Secondly, the surviving spouse must live in and own the home.
 Lastly, they must apply for the exemption.

 The Disabled Person property tax deduction and school tax ceiling will not transfer to the surviving spouse.
-However, the spouse can continue the County, City or Junior College tax limitation or ceiling (if offered).
+However, if offered, the spouse can continue the County, City or Junior College tax limitation or ceiling.

 Disabled Veteran or Surviving Spouse